How to Overcome Depression Complete Guide 2025

 Connect with us today to begin your journey.

-Josh Camadeca, CARES, CPS-AD, CPS-MH, RCP (he/him)
+Josh Camadeca, CARES, CPS-AD, CPS-MH, RCP, CIT (he/him)

-Program Manager
+Program Director

-Josh Camadeca serves as the Program Manager at Atlas Behavioral Health.
-He is a Certified Addiction Recovery Empowerment Specialist (CARES), a Certified Peer Specialist in Addictive Diseases (CPS-AD), a Certified Peer Specialist in Mental Health (CPS-MH), and a nationally Certified Recovery Coach Professional (RCP).
-With over a decade in sustained recovery from substance use and more than 25 years of personal engagement with mental health therapy, Josh integrates his lived experience with evidence-based recovery support to provide comprehensive peer-driven care.
-In his role, Josh specializes in recovery coaching and mentoring, supporting clients in developing individualized pathways to health, wellness, and sustainable recovery.
-He is skilled in linking clients and families with appropriate resources, recovery communities, and supportive services to enhance continuity of care and long-term outcomes.
-His clinical focus emphasizes the importance of recovery-oriented systems of care, social connection, and community integration.
-Josh’s strengths lie in his ability to foster trust, empathy, and empowerment within the therapeutic alliance.
-He is passionate about promoting resilience and guiding clients toward a life of meaning, fulfillment, and self-determined recovery.
-In addition to his professional work, Josh values the role of healthy leisure and community engagement; his personal interests in hiking, biking, fitness, sports, and collecting sneakers and streetwear allow him to build rapport and relate to individuals from diverse cultural backgrounds.
+Josh Camadeca serves as the Program Director at Atlas Behavioral Health, where he oversees organizational workflows, supports program development, and ensures high-quality service delivery across clinical and peer-support departments.
+In this leadership role, Josh applies both his administrative expertise and his extensive recovery knowledge to strengthen team coordination, improve client care systems, and uphold the agency’s mission of providing accessible, person-centered behavioral health services.
+Josh is a Certified Addiction Recovery Empowerment Specialist (CARES), a Certified Peer Specialist in Addictive Diseases (CPS-AD), a Certified Peer Specialist in Mental Health (CPS-MH), and a nationally Certified Recovery Coach Professional (RCP).
+He is currently working on obtaining his Certified Addiction Counseling (CAC) certification through the Georgia Addiction Counselors Association (GACA).
+With over a decade in sustained recovery from substance use and more than 25 years of personal engagement with mental health therapy, he integrates lived experience with evidence-based recovery support to provide comprehensive peer-driven care.
+In his direct client work, Josh specializes in recovery coaching and mentoring, supporting individuals in developing personalized pathways to health, wellness, and long-term recovery.
+He is highly skilled in connecting clients and families with appropriate resources, recovery communities, and supportive services that enhance continuity of care and foster positive treatment outcomes.
+His clinical focus emphasizes recovery-oriented systems of care, the power of social connection, and the vital role of community integration.
+Josh’s strengths center on his ability to build trust, empathy, and empowerment within the therapeutic relationship.
+He is deeply committed to promoting resilience and helping clients move toward meaningful, self-directed lives in recovery.
+Outside of his professional work, Josh values healthy leisure and community engagement; his interests in hiking, biking, fitness, sports, and collecting sneakers and streetwear often serve as additional pathways for rapport-building and connection with individuals from diverse cultural backgrounds.

 Julie River, M.S., LPC, NCC, CPS-MH, RCP, EMDR Trained (she/her)